hkotek/hkotek.com/_posts/2025-09-28-recovered-academic.md

 comments: true
 permalink: /blog/recovered-academic/
 categories:
-  - academia, altac, science, engineering, teamwork
+  - academia
 tags:
-  - academia, altac,
+  - academia, reflections
 ---

 In a recent one-on-one meeting with a person I didn't know, the person mentioned reading and enjoying my blog (love the feedback!) and that she, too, was a recovering academic.
 I've written about my misadventures in academia a lot in the past, and have referred to myself as a recovering academic often.